fafischer/te2m.de-netbeans/README.md

 #### Features

-1. Create an new (empty) Maven bsed project
+1. Create an new (empty) Maven based project

 ![Create new Project](img/NewProject.png)